Pylons/pyramid/docs/narr/firstapp.rst

 This command will not return and nothing will be printed to the console.
-When port 8080 is visited by a browser on the URL ``/hello/world``, the server will simply serve up the text "Hello world!"
+When port 8080 is visited by a browser on the URL ``/hello/world``, the server will simply serve up the text "Hello world!".
+If your application is running on your local system, using ``http://localhost:8080/hello/world`` in a browser will show this result.

 Press ``Ctrl-C`` (or ``Ctrl-Break`` on Windows) to stop the application.